CSC207-UofT/course-project-0xta1l/phase1/design_document.md

 In this way, we have prevented a messy “if else” code structure and made it easier to create and execute new Commands objects with many functionalities in the future.

+**Data Persistence**

+Currently, the Text UI version of our program implements data persistence by writing and reading from CSV files.
+We were unable to port this data persistence implementation to the Android app GUI because Android file structure interferes with Java's filepath.

+For phase 2, our Android app GUI will more robustly implement data persistence via a non-relational database.